Symplectic structure perturbations and continuity of symplectic invariants: Variant spectral invariants; proof of Theorem

 and then

-where $p_t(c)$ comes from Hamiltonian actions on orbits (of generator of $c$) and symplectic area of (fixed) cappings of basis elements.
-As $p_t(c)$ eventually goes to $p_0(c)$ when $t \to 0$, it is sufficient to only focus on $\bar{\nu}_t(c)$ when studying continuity of $\ell_t(c)$.
-Actually, as mentioned above, we will focus on $(1+\lambda) \nu_t(c)$, that is
+where $p_t(c)$ comes from the Hamiltonian actions on Hamiltonian 1-periodic orbits, as well as the symplectic areas of the (fixed) cappings of basis elements.
+As $p_t(c)$ eventually goes to $p_0(c)$ when $t \to 0$, it suffices to focus on $\bar{\nu}_t(c)$ when studying the continuity of $\ell_t(c)$.
+Actually, we will focus on $(1+\lambda) \bar{\nu}_t(c)$, that is

 Once rephrased in this way, it suggests a geometric way to view the value $\bar{\nu}_{\lambda}(c)$: for any $\lambda \geq 0$ and for any point $(g_0, g_1)$, draw a line passing through $(g_0, g_1)$ with slope $- \lambda$, that is